lickx/isthmus/README.md

   * Flexible OAR backups
   * Crash detection (and restart if needed)
   * Dynamic TCP port assignment (user definable range)
+  * Easily set up a microgrid using the robust tool

 ## Preconfigured
 Works out of the box for: